 OurPlace has supported teachers, students and community experts in creating and sharing rich, digital experiences in authentic settings, without the need for large budgets or technical expertise.
 The app has been used by dozens of community groups and hundreds of students across nine different schools, in contexts ranging from local parks to lighthouses, and from zoos to castles.
 Much of the research to date is covered in detail in the publications listed below.

-We are currently exploring how technologies like OurPlace can help facilitate cultural exchanges, with children in different communities sharing and comparing their ways of life, beliefs and values.
-We hope that this work will be published at CHI 2020.
+My final OurPlace study aimed to explore how technologies like OurPlace can help facilitate cultural exchanges, with children in different communities sharing and comparing their ways of life, beliefs and values.
+This work resulted in the production of a framework for the use of mobile technologies within project-based learning in formal education contexts, and was published at CHI 2020.

 Schoolchildren use a custom jigsaw to prepare paper prototypes while designing their OurPlace activities